 Jill Antoniewicz

-As Chief Operating Officer, Clinical Services, Jill Antoniewicz leads strategy development for the more than 70-therapist strong clinical services practice at The Family Institute at Northwestern University.
-In this role, she empowers innovation, growth and new services in response to client need, improving the client experience and a rapidly evolving market.
+As Chief Operating Officer, Jill Antoniewicz leads the strategic growth of the academic programs and the more than 115-therapist strong clinical services practice at The Family Institute at Northwestern University.
+In this role, she empowers innovation and collaboration, improving the client and student experience in a rapidly evolving market.

 Ms. Antoniewicz’s passion lies in growing people and teams to tackle challenges with creative solutions.
 She is committed to helping individuals and families receive the highest quality mental health care to improve their relationships and their lives.
 Since joining The Family Institute in 2016, she has led a cross functional team to launch a new electronic health record and practice management system, drove change management to continuously improve the client experience, spearheaded the organization’s rebranding and engaged philanthropic support to further the organization’s mission.

 Ms. Antoniewicz is a Leadership Greater Chicago Fellow and past member of the Leadership Fellows Board.
-She is from St. Louis and graduated from Miami University, Ohio with a degree in psychology.
+She is from St. Louis and graduated from Miami University, Ohio with a degree in psychology and social work.

 Sarah Frick